chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 172.17.0.2
 ```

 Next, use Chainguard's `curl` image to attempt to reach the container.
-Be sure to replace `172.17.0.2` with your Nginx container's actual IP address, if different.
+Be sure to replace `172.17.0.2` with your nginx container's actual IP address, if different.

 ```sh
 docker run -it --add-host example.com:172.17.0.2 cgr.dev/chainguard/curl:latest-dev https://example.com:8443
 ```

 > **Note**: You might have noticed that [example.com](https://example.com) is a real website.
-Instead of using the `curl` container to reach the actual `example.com`, this command includes the `--add-host` option to map the hostname `example.com` to the local IP address currently being used by the Nginx container.
+Instead of using the `curl` container to reach the actual `example.com`, this command includes the `--add-host` option to map the hostname `example.com` to the local IP address currently being used by the nginx container.

 However, the public Chainguard `curl` image doesn't have the certificate inside it, so this command will fail.